Sir Edward Seymour, 4th Baronet

-Sir Edward Seymour, of Berry Pomeroy, 4th Baronet, MP (1632/1633 – 17 February 1708) was a British nobleman, and a Royalist and Tory politician.
+Sir Edward Seymour, 4th Baronet (1632/1633 – 17 February 1708) was an English nobleman, and a Royalist and Tory politician.

 Life

 Born at Berry Pomeroy Castle in Devon, of a family greatly influential in the Western counties, he was the eldest son of Sir Edward Seymour, 3rd Baronet, and his wife Anne Portman, and a descendant of Edward Seymour, 1st Duke of Somerset, in the senior line.
 (Because of the alleged adultery of the Duke's first wife, the Dukedom had been entailed with preference to his sons by his second marriage.)

 Seymour first sat in parliament in 1661 for Hindon, Wiltshire, a constituency near Maiden Bradley where the family had their principal residence at Bradley House.
 For much of the rest of his life he represented at various times the Devon county constituency, Totnes and Exeter.
 A skilled debater and politician, he was twice Speaker of the House of Commons during the Cavalier Parliament, the first non-lawyer to be chosen for that position for a considerable time.
+However in 1679, he was the only nominee to be Speaker that was refused royal approbation, which led to a prorogation of Parliament.

 Seymour was a signatory to The Several Declarations of The Company of Royal Adventurers of England Trading into Africa, a document published in 1667 which led to the expansion of the Royal Africa Company.

 He was one of the Lords Commissioners of the Admiralty from 1673 until 1679, when he was made a Privy Counsellor.
 He also held office as Treasurer of the Navy from 1673 until 1681, Lord Commissioner of the Treasury from 15 November 1690 to 2 May 1696 and Comptroller of the Household from 1702 to 1704.
 He was also responsible for the Habeas Corpus Act 1679.

 Though able, Seymour's character was marred by his haughty pride in his ancestry (much like his cousin, the 6th Duke of Somerset) and by venality.
 However, his influence was much courted, and he led a powerful faction of Western members in Parliament.
 An opponent of the Exclusion Bill and a quintessential country gentleman, his Tory credentials were impeccable.
 Samuel Pepys in his Diary records the unpleasant impression Seymour's arrogance made on most people who met him; nearly 40 years later the Duke of Marlborough wrote that while one should not wish for any person's death, he was sure that Seymour's death would be no great loss.

 From the security of this position, Seymour moved that the Loyal Parliament investigate the irregularities surrounding the election of its members before it granted any revenues to James II, but as no other member dared to second it, it brought about no immediate consequence.
 He continued to oppose the arbitrary measures of James throughout his reign.